 Step 16: The UE response a Registration Complete message to the initial AMF.

-Step 17: The initial AMF sends a UE Configuration Update Command message to the UE with registration indication , as specified in TS 23.502 [2] clause 4.2.4.2, to start a new registration procedure.
+Step 17: The initial AMF sends a De-registration request message to the UE with registration indication , to start a new registration procedure.

+Step 18: The UE sends a de-registration accept message to the initial AMF.
 Afterwards, UE and initial AMF release the N1 NAS signalling connection.

-Step 18: The UE sends an initial UE message to (R)AN.
+Step 19: The UE sends an initial UE message to (R)AN using the new 5G-GUTI received in step 15.
 As specified in TS 24.501 [4] clause 5.4.4.3, after release the N1 NAS signalling connection between the initial AMF and UE, the UE shall start a registration procedure for mobility and periodic registration update.

-Step 19: (R)AN sends the initial UE message to the selected target AMF based on the 5G-GUTI.
+Step 20: (R)AN sends the initial UE message to the selected target AMF based on the 5G-GUTI.